247sathish/AndroidPreparation/README.md

 #### Pair

-Pair is a predefined class in Kotlin that is used to store and return two variables at a time.Those two variables can be of the same type or of a different type.
+Pair is a predefined class in Kotlin that is used to `store and return two variables at a time`.Those two variables can be of the same type or of a different type.

 			val variable1 = "Declaring String variable"
 			val variable2 = 1 // declaring integer value